-Family and Community Ties is a specialized foster care program that helps youth ages 6-18 struggling with complex behavioral, emotional, physical and mental health issues to develop the skills needed to succeed in a community setting.
-The goal is to reunify the youth with their birth families or find permanent placement with adoptive families.
+Family and Community Ties is a clinical foster care program that serves youth ages 6-18 struggling with complex behavioral, emotional, physical and mental health issues.
+The goal is to reunify the child with their birth families or find permanent placement through adoption

 Often youth who are referred to the program have experienced multiple placements, including sporadic stays with their birth parent(s), multiple foster families, youth psychiatric hospitalization, or residential treatment.
 These youth need the stability of a consistent, nurturing placement to assure them that family living can work, as well as clinical and collaborative interventions to maintain them in the community.

-Using a wraparound approach, a clinical team works with the child and family, providing intensive home and community-based clinical support focused on trauma recovery, case management services and 24/7 support.
+Using a wraparound approach, a clinical team works with the child and family, providing intensive home and community-based clinical treatment focused on trauma recovery, case management services and 24/7 support.

 Youth in the Family and Community Ties program are referred by the Connecticut Department of Children and Families (DCF).

-The Village is currently looking for foster families to provide homes.
+The Village is always looking for foster families to provide homes to foster children.
 Learn more about becoming a foster parent >

 Services are provided in the home of foster parents and in identified locations in the community.
 Our administrative offices are located at: